 It Will Never Catch On: Duncan Bannatyne and Deborah Meaden's attitude towards Reggae Reggae Sauce.
 To this day, Peter Jones likes to remind them of their prediction.

-The Magnificent: In a subversion, Kevin is always quick to remind everyone that "they call him Mr. Wonderful".
+The Magnificent: Kevin is always quick to remind everyone that "they call him Mr. Wonderful".
 Who "they" refers to is unclear, as nobody (outside of Kevin himself) has ever been heard calling him that.

 In the UK version, just about all of the Dragons were Mean Brits.
 Peter Jones, Duncan Bannatyne, Theo Paphitis, and Deborah Meaden fall squarely into this category.
 Simon Woodroffe and Rachel Elnaugh weren't quite as bad, but could certainly turn on the nastiness when needed.
 Even Doug Richard, who is technically American, could earn an honorary Mean Brit title due to the fact that he could be as nasty as the others, and has resided in the UK for some time.
 James Caan (no, not that one) is the only real exception to this rule, as he is by far the nicest of the British Dragons (Richard Farleigh was the nicest overall, but is actually Australian).
 Hilary Devey seems to be covering for Caan as "the nicest one".
 Piers Linney and Kelley Hoppen also downplay this trope.

 Nice Guy: Strangely for a show of this manner, Brett Wilson of the Canadian version was considered one.
 He considered less than profitable companies that were unlikely to make large profits, offered lines of credit as parts of deals (thereby reaching the requested value), was generally very supportive of investors, and even donated 1000 dollars for an inventor who kept coming back, just to encourage him to continue inventing.
 Privately, he does a lot of philanthropy work, and has admitted that his spot on the show was an unlikely prospect because the producers thought he was too nice.

 Papa Wolf: All the male British Dragons are fathers, and will immediately criticise any product for children that is not safe.
 Duncan Bannatyne (father of six) and Theo Paphitis (father of five) tend to be most vocal about their protective feelings towards children.